wendyverdonk93/docs/content/payments/integrations/ecommerce-platforms/lightspeed_app/faq/disabling-core-integration.md

 ---
-title : "Disabling classic Lightspeed"
+title : "Disabling the Lightspeed core integration"
-meta_title: "Lightspeed app - Disabling classic Lightspeed - MultiSafepay Docs"
+meta_title: "Lightspeed app - Disabling the Lightspeed core integration - MultiSafepay Docs"
 meta_description: "Sign up.
 Build and test your payments integration.
 Explore our products and services.
 Use our API Reference, SDKs, and wrappers.
 Get support."
 read_more: "."
+url: '/ecommerce-platforms/lightspeed/disabling-core-integration/'
+aliases:
+    - /payments/integrations/ecommerce-platforms/lightspeed_app/faq/disabling-classic-lightspeed/
 ---

-To disable the classic Lightspeed integration after migrating to the new app, follow these steps:
+To disable the deprecated Lightspeed core integration after migrating to the new app, follow these steps:

 1. Sign in to your Lightspeed backend.
 2. Go to **Settings** > **Payment providers** > **MultiSafepay**.